mehulagg/gitlab/doc/user/application_security/index.md

 While you cannot directly customize Auto DevOps, you can [include the Auto DevOps template in your project's `.gitlab-ci.yml` file](../../topics/autodevops/customize.md#customizing-gitlab-ciyml).

-## Default behaviour of GitLab security scanning tools
+## Default behavior of GitLab security scanning tools

 ### Secure jobs in your pipeline